 A warranty on a boat sale is a proof that there are no outstanding claims against the boat.
 New boats are sold with a manufacturer’s guarantee however selling a used boat often happens on ‘as is’ basis meaning that the buyer agrees to finalize the deal based on the condition of the boat on the day of the purchase.
 Some buyers may find this lack of security daunting so you may want to consider a warranty.
 If you decide to offer a warranty to your potential buyers then you will need to consider the terms you are willing to provide.
 Do you accept a return?
 If so, how long for?
 On what terms?

 Keeping detailed records of your annual maintenance is always a good idea when you own any boat.
-That includes any repainting or cleaning you might have done over the years.
-All maintenance records should be handed over at the time of the sale.
+That includes any repainting, general maintenance or cleaning you may have done over the years.
+All maintenance records should be handed over to the new owner at the time of the sale.
 The bigger the boat, the more maintenance it requires, generally.
 So if you’re selling a boat with a cabin interior such as a cabin cruiser or a larger motor yacht that has numerous appliances and onboard electronic equipment, this can be quite an important aspect of the sale.

 Proof Of Loan Repayment (if appropriate)

 Selling a boat with a loan on it is possible as long as the buyer is ok with it, and the lien holder (or loan company) agrees to the sale.
-You will need to present the buyer with a clear plan on how and when you will pay off your loan.
-You may want to repay your loan with the money from the sale, in which case, to reassure your potential buyer you might want to consider providing additional statements from the institution you have used to finance your boat.
+You will need to present the buyer with a clear plan and make sure any liens are released before they take ownership of the vessel.
+You may want to repay your loan with the money from the sale, in which case, you may consider providing additional statements from the institution you have used to finance your boat.
 If the buyer is still uneasy, consider accompanying them to your loan provider and ask for a delegated employee to explain the process.